lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 The intended application for the key is indicated in the keyUsage certificate extension; see {{Section 4.2.1.3 of RFC5280}}.
-If the keyUsage extension is present in a certificate that indicates id-ML-DSA in the SubjectPublicKeyInfo, then the at least one of following MUST be
+If the keyUsage extension is present in a certificate that indicates id-ml-dsa in the SubjectPublicKeyInfo, then the at least one of following MUST be
 present: